 1. Mango’s Tropical Cafe

-First on the list is one of our most colorful terrazzo project, using up to 22 different epoxy colors.
+First on the list is one of our most colorful terrazzo projects, using up to 22 different epoxy colors.
 When Mango’s Tropical Cafe needed a floor that would spice up the Orlando nightlife, Doyle Dickerson Terrazzo was up for the challenge.
 The interior and exterior space is one of a kind.
 Upon traveling down the hallways, your eyes are met with intricate details.
 Swirls, hearts and lips are butterflies are central images displayed in the terrazzo.
 Approaching the stage, precast stairs guide performers every step of the day.
 “Come Fall in Love” is Mango’s Tropical Cafe’s slogan and ever since terrazzo was installed, the place is packed with locals and even celebrities.
 With the amazing display of artwork and the incredible live performances every night, it is hard not to fall in love.

 General Contractor: US Construction Corp